 2. Link a billing account with your project

 Google will ask you to enable billing with a credit card for all projects.
-If you choose not to add a billing account, your maps might stop working when your API calls exceed the complimentary value of $200 per month.
+If you choose not to add a billing account, your maps will be lower quality and water marked.
+They may also stop working if your API calls exceed the complimentary value of $200 per month.
 See Google’s guide for more information.

 After you click Next, you’ll be directed to set up a billing account straight away.